ritaturk/xenko-docs/GUIDELINES.md

 > **Inappropriate**
 >
 > How NOT to use lists:
-> - You should capitalize the first letter of each item.
+> - you should capitalize the first letter of each item.
-> - You should write short phrases
+> - you should not write long sentence that will reduce the benefit of using a bullet list.

 ## <a name="Headers"> Headers </a>